 Zeppole Recipe is a classic Italian dessert of simple fried dough that is coated and tossed in sugar and served up!

-Zeppoles are an incredibly easy to make treat that can be served up at breakfast or for dessert, just like Struffoli or pignolata.
+These are incredibly easy to make a treat that can be served up at breakfast or for dessert, just like Struffoli or Pignolata.
 This classic Italian treat is delicious and is sure to put smiles on faces!
 They are pronounced as, zep-po-le and in this recipe I will show you how to make zeppole!

 Some of the stories for zeppole indicate if they were fried, they realized it was way too expensive to do it so that didn’t become popularized until the 19th or 20th century.
 With all of this being said, I do feel like I was able to recreate a very authentic zeppole recipe based on what I already know.